Discover a Unique Culture and History in New Orleans – a vibrant city in Louisiana.

 I kick myself now for not taking photos of these sculptures.

-A word on safety:
+A word on safety

 Disclaimer: This post contains no affiliate links.
 All views and opinions are my own and non-sponsored.
-Unless specifically stated, all photos are my own and remain a copyright of Joanna Rath.
+Unless specifically stated, all photos are my own and remain the copyright of © Just Me Travel.